d33paks1ngh/Netflix-GPT/README.md

 - Work on the scroll bar and made browse page amazing with tailwind Css

 # Episode_03 NetflixGPT wrapping up...

 # part_20 and # part_21

 - Building the GPT button
 - Build GPT page
   - Build GPT search Bar
   - Build GPT Movie suggestion page.

 # part_22 Building multi Language Pages

 - Every text should come from the constant file so that we can change it.
 - Build you GPT search page and add multi-language feature .
 - Learn the power of constant file .
 - every hand-coded text should come from constant file that is a healthy practice.

 # Part_23 Intergrate GPT APIs (get open AI key)

+- Create account on the Open Al plateform
+- create a secret api key
+- Install open AI using NPM
+- Call the Open ai using a good prompt. model (3.5-tubro).
+- set your billing cycle
+- After getting the movies result store it into an array
+- Now search for the movies in TMDB Api and show it on our GPT movie suggestion page.

+# part_24 Building GPT Movie Suggestions UI
+- Build you GPT Movie Suggestion page by using movie card component

+# Part_25 Securing our API keys.